Anthares101/k3s-pi-cluster-upgrade/README.md

 # K3S Pi Cluster Upgrade

-The idea of this playbook is to automate upgrades of my [K3S cluster](https://github.com/anthares101/k3s-pi-cluster), including Linux and K3S versions.
-About the applications running in the cluster (including monitoring), the upgrades are managed by [Keel](https://keel.sh).
+The idea of this playbook is to automate upgrades of my [K3S cluster](https://github.com/anthares101/k3s-pi-cluster), including Linux, K3S and the monitoting stack.
+About the applications running in the cluster, the upgrades are managed by [Keel](https://keel.sh).

 ## Requisites

-- You need Ansible of course
-- The Ansible collections in the requirements file: `ansible-galaxy install -r requirements.yaml`
-- The target systems should have a valid network configuration with static IPs and hostname and SSH access configured with private key.

-## Configuration

-You can tweak the next variables under the `group_vars` folder:
-- `suffix_domain`: The domain suffix to use in the Grafana, Prometheus and AlertManager ingresses
-- `grafana_from_email`: The admin email used in Grafana
+If you used [this installation playbook](https://github.com/anthares101/k3s-pi-cluster) go ahead!
+If not, make sure you know what you are doing before running this.

 ## Usage